payloadcms/payload/packages/plugin-stripe/README.md

 Using `sync` will do the following:

-- Adds and maintains a `stripeID` read-only field on each collection.
-This is a field generated _by Stripe_ and used as a cross-reference.
+- Adds and maintains a `stripeID` read-only field on each collection, this is a field generated _by Stripe_ and used as a cross-reference
+- Adds a direct link to the resource on Stripe.com
 - Adds and maintains an `skipSync` read-only flag on each collection to prevent infinite syncs when hooks trigger webhooks
 - Adds the following hooks to each collection:
   - `beforeValidate`: `createNewInStripe`